AdobeDocs/experience-manager-learn.en/help/sites/integrations/adobe-target/personalization-web-page.md

 ## Prerequisites

-In order to personalize full pages of an AEM web site, the following set up must be completed:
+To personalize full pages of an AEM web site, the following set-up must be completed:

 1. [Add Adobe Target to your AEM web site](./add-target-launch-extension.md)
 1. [Trigger an Adobe Target call from Launch](./load-and-fire-target.md)